arttukasvio/deterministic/README.md

     python deterministicgpg.py

-Then enter Name, Email, and electrum style seed.
+Then enter Name, Email, and passphrase or Electrum seed.

 Issues
 ------